google-ai-edge/mediapipe/mediapipe/util/sequence/README.md

 object detection is one example task that requires this ragged structure because the number of detections per frame varies.
 SequenceExamples can easily encode this ragged structure.
 Sequences naturally match the semantics of video as a sequence of frames or other common media patterns.
+The video feature lists will be stored in order with strictly increasing timestamps so the data is unambiguously ordered.
 The interpretable semantics simplify debugging and decoding of potentially complicated data.
 One potential disadvantage of SequenceExamples is that keys and formats can vary widely.
 The MediaSequence library provides tools for consistently manipulating and decoding SequenceExamples in Python and C++ in a consistent format.
 The consistent format enables creating a pipeline for processing data sets.
 A goal of MediaSequence as a pipeline is that users should only need to specify the metadata (e.g. videos and labels) for their task.
 The pipeline will turn the metadata into training data.

 The pipeline has two stages.
 First, users must generate the metadata describing the data and applicable labels.
 This process is